 The most common type of cancer in the nasal cavity and paranasal sinuses is squamous cell carcinoma.
 It makes up a little over a half of the cancers.

 Cancers of the nose and sinuses are rare; about 2,000 people develop these cancers every year.

 Sinus cancer should be considered when someone has frequent nose bleeds, numbness of the cheek, facial swelling, or pain.

 People who work in environments with dust, glues, formaldehyde, mustard gas, certain heavy metals, and radium are at higher risk for developing nose or sinus cancer.

-Environmental factors such as exposure to sunilght can cause skin cancer, melanoma including cancers of the lips.
+Environmental factors such as exposure to sunlight can cause skin cancer (melanoma), including cancers of the lips.